 Technology: Today’s technology allows freelance paralegals to work virtually from their home offices for attorneys all over the USA.
 Files and documents can be exchanged in many different ways ranging from cloud sharing through overnight mail, depending upon the style of the attorney and his/her comfort level.

 Less complicated: With a freelance paralegal, the only expense is her fee.
 The attorney pays no taxes such as federal income, social security, unemployment or workers compensation.
 There is no need to generate a W-2 form, pay ever-rising premiums for health insurance, make retirement contributions or provide other benefits.
 The freelancer provides her own computer, workspace and supplies.
 There are no personality issues to deal with that sometimes arise with day-to-day contact.
 Valuable time is not lost on advertising, interviewing, hiring and training, only to have the paralegal quit just when the attorney starts to rely on her, resulting in the process starting all over again!
-On the other hand, establishing an ongoing relationship with a freelance paralegal assures the attorney of reliable, quality support when necessary, and only when necessary.
+On the other hand, temporary recruitment of a freelance paralegal assures the attorney of reliable, quality support when necessary, and only when necessary.

 Increased quality of life: The utilization of a freelance paralegal’s services is most often sought by sole practitioners who are so crazy-busy that they don’t know which end is up, or perhaps when they are away from the office because of a family emergency, conflict, vacation, or sickness, and need some back-up, or when the attorney would simply like another perspective.
 There are times when practicing alone is not easy.
 It is difficult for the solo to handle complicated situations/cases all alone, with no one to bounce ideas off or with whom to engage in brainstorming sessions.
 A trusted freelancer can provide a fresh perspective.
 Calling upon a freelancer also allows the attorney some down time to spend doing the things he/she enjoys.
 Rather than being holed up in the office at 7 P.M. answering interrogatories subject to a complusion order or drafting an Emergency Petition for Special Relief, he can be cheering for his son at a mini football game, watching his daughter’s dance recital, or checking out that new restaurant.
 A freelancer can help the attorney to restore balance to his life, something that more and more people are seeking.